The Skill No One Talks About: Why "Talking to AI" Is Actually a Superpower

 So What Does All This Mean?

-You don't have to push pixels.
-You don't have to write code.
 You don't need to master some complicated design app.

 You just need: